garritfra/positive_hackernews/README.md

 Enjoy a more positive news-reading experience with the Positive Hacker News RSS Feed! 🌟

+A writeup of this project can be found [here](https://garrit.xyz/posts/2023-11-24-positive-hackernews).

 ## Overview

 In a world where tech news can often be overwhelmingly negative, this RSS feed serves as a breath of fresh air.
 It selectively presents stories that have a positive sentiment, making your news-reading experience more enjoyable and less stressful.